 1PayStream defines organizations with revenue greater than $2 billion as enterprises; organizations with revenue between $501 million and $2 billion as in the upper middle market (UMM); organizations with revenue between $101 million and $500 million as in the lower middle market (LMM); and organizations with revenue between $30 million and $100 million as SMEs

-As many organizations’ AP process issues result from manual-related methods, one way to reduce these issues is to automate invoice management.
-Many companies have automated or have moved to automate their invoice workflow process, and adoption/interest has grown steadily over the last few years, see Figure 5.
-However, 30 percent of respondents still are not using an IWA solution.
+As many organizations’ AP process issues result from manual-related methods, one way to reduce these issues is to automate invoice processing management.
+Many companies have automated or have moved to the AP workflow automation process, and adoption/interest has grown steadily over the last few years, see Figure 5.
+However, 30 percent of respondents still are not using an AP invoice processing software solution.

-One of the ways to overcome adoption barriers is to educate top decision makers on the benefits of IWA automation.
+One of the ways to overcome adoption barriers is to educate top decision makers on the benefits of AP automation.
 Research shows that companies that adopt these solutions gain improvements in invoice approvals, employee productivity, and processing costs, see Figure 8.
 All these benefits can help to improve the bottom line and bring an ROI.
-Another way to show the value of AP automation is to use ROI calculators that help to estimate the monetary value of adopting an AP solution.
+Another way to show the value of AP automation is to use ROI calculators that help to estimate the monetary value of adopting an invoice processing automation solution.
 Readers can access these calculators in PayStream’s recent Pitching ROI report.

-In order to educate organizations on the use case and value of automation for the AP process itself, the following section details the features, services, and benefits of IWA software.
+In order to educate organizations on the use case and value of workflow automation for AP invoice processing itself, the following section details the features, services, and benefits of IWA software.

-An advanced IWA solution is designed to adapt to existing business structures, diverse supplier bases, and complicated approval hierarchies.
+An advanced AP automation solution is designed to adapt to existing business structures, diverse supplier bases, and complicated approval hierarchies.
 In order to meet these requirements, the software must address the entire invoice lifecycle and be highly advanced, customizable, and versatile.

 Optical Character Recognition (OCR) is the electronic conversion of scanned images or text to a machine-encoded document.
 OCR extracts the relevant data from scanned paper or PDF invoices and sends it through validation and routing.
 OCR technology can be used in several invoice receipt methods, including mailroom services, email extraction, and online portals.